onflow/flow/flips/20210916-nft-metadata.md

 The following examples show the flexibility of this proposal with varying implementations.

 ### Example one:
-The find project is going to be using metadata as lookup and index points.
+The Find project is going to be using metadata as lookup and index points.
 The project is available here: https://github.com/findonflow/find

 ### Example two: